Australian residential architectural styles: Inter-war Functionalist

-A very modern looking style at the time, inspired by a German movement known as Bauhaus, representing functional and clinical architecture.
+Inter-war Functionalism was a modern looking style at the time, inspired by a German movement known as Bauhaus, representing functional and clinical architecture.
 Red or cream brick walls and concrete was also first seen.
 Steel-framed casement sashes, with larger panes of glass and terra cotta tiled roofs with a moderate pitch.
 The only featured part of the house included matching decorative front fences, and a featured roof affect.
 Buildings in this style sometimes were influenced by the Streamline Moderne style, itself a late branch of Art Deco architecture.
 Inspired by aerodynamic design, the style emphasised curving forms, long horizontal lines, and sometimes nautical elements, such as railings and porthole windows.